-The Office of Student Involvement and Leadership provides programs and services designed to enrich and support educational experiences through opportunities to express ideas; develop leadership skills; and, meet new people.
-The department works directly with the Student Government Association, students organizations, leadership development programs, the Campus Activities Board, and activities rich in spirit and tradition.
+The Office of Student Involvement and Leadership provides programs and services designed to enrich and support educational experiences through opportunities to express ideas, develop leadership skills and meet new people.
+The department provides students with a variety of campus activities, community service experiences, civic engagement education, leadership development programs, as well as support for registered student organizations.
+The department also provides direct oversight for Campus Activities Board, Hawk Spirit and Traditions Council, Hawks for Community, Student Government Association and The Mascot Program.